 Ten Pin Bowling

 Cayman’s only ten-pin bowling alley at King’s Sports Centre on Crewe Road has four bowling lanes (accommodating up to 24 bowlers in total) as well as a lounge and bar area.
 Lanes can be reserved for parties and birthday packages are available.
-For more information call (345) 946 5464 or email: email@example.com.
+For more information, call (345) 946 2695 or email: firstname.lastname@example.org.

 Yoga & Relaxation